 - Financial aid coaching and financial literacy training

 - A new laptop computer

 - Internship and career planning

 - On-track graduation planning

-Students with the greatest level of financial need will become Dell Scholars at UT Austin, receiving a $20,000 scholarship over their time in college.
-For Texas residents, that funding will come on top of the University’s Texas Advance Commitment, which guarantees aid to cover the full cost of tuition and fees for Texas families earning $65,000 or less.
+Students with the greatest level of financial need become Dell Scholars at UT Austin, receiving a $20,000 scholarship over their time in college.
+For Texas residents, that funding comes on top of the University’s Texas Advance Commitment, which guarantees aid to cover the full cost of tuition and fees for Texas families earning $65,000 or less.